 From there, it’s less than a tenth of a mile up to the bare cap of Baden-Powell, adorned with a small concrete monument to peak’s namesake.

 Relax, have a snack, layout on the summit and enjoy the panoramic views, then head back down the way you came.

-Excellent.
 This is a well-maintained and well-traveled trail that's a popular route for day hikers and as a short side-trip for Pacific Crest Trail through-hikers.
 It's a single trail from the trailhead to the summit, with the one major junction clearly marked.
-Parts of the official trail may still have snow on them late into the season, but there is an extensive system of use-trails to avoid these obstacles.
+Parts of the official trail may still have snow on them late into the season.

 From the 210 in La Canada Flintridge, take the Angeles Crest 50.3 miles to Vincent Gap.
 There is a moderately sized parking lot there with access to several trails and a vault toilet.
 Park here and display your Adventure Pass.
 Alternatively, you can also reach this trailhead from the 15.
 In the Cajon Pass, take the CA-138 exit toward Palmdale and travel 8.6 miles on the 138 to the junction with the Angeles Crest Highway.
 From there, Vincent Gap is just under 14 miles.
 Road often closed in winter